SPIRITUALISTS OF GREEN-WOOD CEMETERY

 Uncover the strange and spiritual secrets of New York’s foremost Victorian-era cemetery

-Offered in October and November.
+Offered in October.

 Tour Description: Uncover the strange and spiritual secrets of New York’s foremost Victorian-era cemetery.
 With a focus on the legacy of Spiritualism in the 19th century, this tour will visit the final resting places of mentalists, mediums, and more.